Though spiced with praiseworthy kills, Halloween Kills exhibits a determination to return the franchise to the days of the lame 80 sequels.

 Back in the 80s and 90s, and for reasons I’ve never uncovered, Singaporean free TV refused to screen the very first Halloween movie.
 I.E., John Carpenter’s 1978 gem.

 The same couldn’t be said for the sequels, though.
-In fact, most were even staples on “horror evenings.”
-Albeit with heavy censorship.
+In fact, most could even be considered as staples of “horror evenings.”
+(Usually Tuesdays and Thursdays) Albeit with heavy censorship.

 This strange occurrence resulted in two things.
 First, I stopped looking forward to the screenings after the fifth movie, everything just got too lame for me.
-Second, I also lost interest in the entire franchise.
-In fact, it wasn’t till the age of YouTube, when I could watch snippets of the ’78 original, that I once more became a fan.
+Second, I never became a fan of the franchise.
+In fact, it wasn’t till the age of YouTube, when I could watch snippets of the ’78 original, that I fell in love with Michael Myers and his grim style.

 Sharing these memories for while watching Halloween Kills, I was thoroughly reminded of my experience from those decades.
-Apart from how the movie could be considered a loose reimagination of Halloween II, the plot seems a summation of how the original sequels went.
+This new movie is obviously a loose reimagination of Halloween II (1981).
+The plot is also a summation of how the other 80s sequels.
 In other words, fiercely determined to push the story into the realms of the supernatural.
-First and foremost for the purpose of more bloody kills.
+For the purpose of more bloody kills.

-Sadly, it was all lost this time round.
-With the story also further dragged down by unfinished declarations about mob justice, mass hysteria, psychological denial, etc. As many reviews have highlighted, the main thing keeping the show alive are the brutal kills.
+All these were lost this time round.
+With the story further dragged down by unfinished declarations about mob justice, mass hysteria, psychological denial, etc. As many reviews have highlighted, the show is purely kept alive by brutal kills.
 Just like the 80s sequels.

 But with what’s re-established with zest in this sequel, I regret to say I’m not too enthusiastic about what’s upcoming.
 While Halloween 2018 was refreshing, this part 2 was just repetitive.